 Incident Reports regarding alleged violations of the University Apartments Regulations or Student Conduct Policies are submitted by Residential Life or University Apartments staff members.
 Members of the community may report alleged violations by submitting an account of the incident to a Residential Life staff member.
 Incident reports should include a descriptive, detailed, and objective account of the incident and must be submitted within one (1) year following discovery of the incident.

 Notification and Opportunity to Respond

-Within a reasonable time after receiving an Incident Report, the appropriate University Apartments Area Manager or Resident Services Coordinator will review the report to determine whether it is necessary to refer the incident report to another university office or there is sufficient information to proceed with the University Apartments Conduct Process.
+Within a reasonable time after receiving an Incident Report, the appropriate Residential Life staff member, usually the Assistant Director, Resident Conduct (ADRC), will review the report to determine whether it is necessary to refer the incident report to another university office or if there is sufficient information to proceed with the University Apartments Conduct Process.

 The Notification includes the following information:

 - The nature of the alleged incident, including the date, location and a brief incident description.